Thanks to generous donor support, we are able to offer the following doctoral fellowship:

 How to Apply

+Doctoral fellowships are available only to students planning to begin their course of study in fall 2019.
 Submit a full application packet to the George Mason University Graduate Admissions Office.
-Follow the instructions for a Graduate-Degree Seeking Student for fall 2018.
+Follow the instructions for a Graduate-Degree Seeking Student for fall 2019.
 Include the extra Letter of Interest for both doctoral fellowships.